J.D. Davis Preview, Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.67 team ERA that ranks last across all league pitching staffs.
+- The Rockies have the last-ranked team ERA across all MLB pitching staffs (5.70).

-- Rockies pitchers combine to allow 202 total home runs at a rate of 1.5 per game (second-most in the league).
+- Rockies pitchers combine to give up the second-most home runs in baseball (206 total, 1.5 per game).

-- Blach gets the start for the Rockies, his ninth of the season.
-He is 2-1 with a 4.33 ERA and 28 strikeouts in 54 2/3 innings pitched.
+- Anderson gets the start for the Rockies, his 14th of the season.
+He is 0-4 with a 5.98 ERA and 47 strikeouts in 64 2/3 innings pitched.

-- In his last time out on Sunday against the Toronto Blue Jays, the lefty threw six innings, giving up five earned runs while surrendering nine hits.
+- In his last outing on Sunday against the Toronto Blue Jays, the right-hander went four innings, giving up two earned runs while surrendering four hits.

-- The 32-year-old has amassed an ERA of 4.33, with 4.7 strikeouts per nine innings, in 15 games this season.
-Opponents are hitting .305 against him.
+- In 15 games this season, the 35-year-old has amassed an ERA of 5.98, with 6.5 strikeouts per nine innings.
+Opponents are hitting .292 against him.

 © 2023 Data Skrive.
 All rights reserved.